Privacy Breach Quarterly Update

 Over the past three months, two SA Health staff have had their employment terminated for inappropriately accessing patient records.

-“The majority of our staff do the right thing, acting professionally and with high ethical standards as they carry out their role.
+“The vast majority of our staff do the right thing, acting professionally and with high ethical standards as they carry out their role.

-“These actions and other strategies we have put in place reinforce our commitment to the highest standards of patient privacy and confidentiality and ensure the South Australian community can have the utmost level of confidence in our health system.”
+“These actions and other strategies we have put in place reinforce our commitment to the highest standards of patient privacy and confidentiality and ensure the South Australian community can have the highest level of confidence in our health system.”

 The number of staff disciplined for inappropriately accessing patient records will be published online every three months.